Jianxuan-Lei/stata-dummyout/README.md

 	---------------------------------------------------------------------------
 	foreign_1       byte    %8.0g                 foreign==Domestic
 	foreign_2       byte    %8.0g                 foreign==Foreign

+This label problem is also the reason why the following command does not work ideally:

+	.	eststo: xi: estpost sum i.x i.y

-These minor issues motivate me to write a simple program "dummyout" to avoid all the inconvenience, which I will introduce in the next section.
+In short, these minor issues motivate me to write a simple program "dummyout" to avoid all the inconvenience, which I will introduce in the next section.

 The "dummyout" Command
 ------